deanwampler/deanwampler.github.io/scala3-highlights.md

 ## General Comments

-Some features are transitional; you can mix old with new in 3.0, but subsequent releases will start deprecating and warning about deprecated features.
+Some features are transitional to make upgrading easier.
+Scala 3.0 lets you mix older Scala 2 features with their Scala 3 replacements, but subsequent releases will start deprecating and eventually removing the older features.
+I'll discuss examples as we go.

-To get started, SBT 1.5 supports Scala 3:
+To get started, SBT 1.5+ supports Scala 3:

 * [Getting started](https://dotty.epfl.ch/docs/usage/getting-started.html)
 * [Dotty example project](https://github.com/lampepfl/dotty-example-project)